QuAIR/state_moment_codes/README.md

 This is a Github repository for the academic research of "Near-Optimal Simultaneous Estimation of Quantum State Moments."
 This work introduces a framework for the resource-efficient simultaneous estimation of quantum state moments via qubit reuse.

-## Context

-Estimating nonlinear properties, such as Rényi entropies and observable-weighted moments, is a central strategy for spectrum spectroscopy.
-This is fundamental for:
-*   Property prediction and analysis in quantum information science.
-*   Statistical mechanics.
-*   Many-body physics.

-However, current methods are often susceptible to noise and demand significant computational resources, making them difficult to implement on near-term quantum hardware.
-This project aims to solve these limitations by leveraging qubit reset operations to minimize physical qubit requirements while maintaining high estimation accuracy.

 ## Key Findings

 *   **Resource Efficiency:** For an $m$-qubit quantum state $\rho$, the core circuit requires only $2m+1$ physical qubits and $\mathcal{O}(k)$ CSWAP gates to estimate moments up to the $k$-th order.